The Commonwealth’s Regional Investment Framework

 Welcome to South West Regional Futures

-"Knowing where you are going and having everyone pull in the same direction is a fundamental requirement for business and life generally, but in developing Australia’s regions it is absolutely critical."
+"We have to know where we need to go and why.
+Having everyone pull in the same direction is a fundamental requirement for business and life generally, but in developing Australia’s regions it is absolutely critical."

 Scott Robinson, Chair